 It's not for everyone, of course.
 However, if you're a frequent visitor of Twitch, then you'll be able to use your Amazon Prime to subscribe to a streamer of your choice once a month.

-It'll help out your favorite streamer and enhance your streaming experience as well!
+It'll help out your favourite streamer and enhance your streaming experience as well!
 You won't have to watch any advertisements while you're subscribed.

 The subscription you'll get is valued at approximately $5 a month.